elliahu/VulkanSurfer/README.md

 A minimal cross-platform object-oriented c++11 header only window library for Vulkan.

 This project aims to make creation of a window with a Vulkan surface and basic event handling as simple and portable as possible.
-If you just need to open a simple window with basing event/input handling for your Vulkan projects, this is the tool you need.
+If you just need a window with Vulkan surface and basic event handling, this is the tool you need.
 Library is header-only single file and there is no need for implementation files.
 Just drop it into you project.

 ## Simple API